coffee2code/wpuntexturize/readme.txt

 This plugin potentially modifies the post content, excerpt, title, comment text, and widget text.
 See the description for a complete list of filters that are unfiltered.

 == Changelog ==

+= 1.3 =
+* Rename 'wpuntexturize' filter to 'wpuntexturize_filters' to more accurately reflect its purpose (and to prevent conflict for new use of the filter name)
+* Add filter 'wpuntexturize' so that users can use the do_action('wpuntexturize') notation for invoking the function
+* Add c2c_init_wpuntexturize() to handle initialization
+* Remove docs from top of plugin file (all that and more are in readme.txt)
+* Add Filters section to readme.txt

 = 1.2 =
 * Allow filtering of the list of filters to be untexturized, via 'wpuntexturize' filter
 * Now unfilter everything that wptexturize is applied to by default, which now includes these filters: comment_author, term_name, link_name, link_description, link_notes, bloginfo, wp_title, widget_title, single_cat_title, single_tag_title, single_month_title, nav_menu_attr_title, nav_menu_description, term_description
-* Wrap function in function_exists() check to be safe
+* Wrap functions in function_exists() check to be safe
 * Note compatibility with WP 3.0+
-* Add Upgrade Notice section to readme
+* Add Upgrade Notice section to readme.txt

 = 1.1 =
 * Convert `&#8242;` and `&#8243;` back to single and double quotes, respectively